RiftValleySoftware/RVS_ONVIF/README.md

 That said, it has been tested on cameras from a number of different manufacturers, and is designed to be completely "manufacturer-agnostic."
 There's a lot of "leeway" built into the driver, and it works well with the current functionality.

+It works, and it works now; just not at 100% of planned functionality.
+What has been done already, works.

+HANDLES ONVIF-COMPLIANT NETWORKED DEVICES
+-
+The RVS_ONVIF driver has been developed primarily to access and control networked video surveillance cameras, but there is no reason that it can't be applied to other types of ONVIF-compliant devices.

+The devices must be connected via TCP/IP to a network accessible by the device used to instantiate and control the driver.

+NOT A DEVICE DRIVER
+-
+RVS_ONVIF is a low-level native Swift (Apple) driver.
+It is not a "device driver," which usually sit at an operating system level (kernel or user space).
+It is designed to translate between an IP connection to a device, and a user application; presenting an object model of the ONVIF device.

+DOES NOT DO DEVICE DISCOVERY
+-
+The driver is not designed to do ONVIF device discovery.
+That's a separate process that can be done at a different level from the driver.
+The driver expects to be supplied an IP address and a TCP port for the device upon instantiation.

+DOES NOT DIRECTLY HANDLE VIDEO
+-
+The driver does not handle video directly.
+It allows access to the various video parameters (including the RTSP URIs), but users of the driver are expected to take the streaming URI, and connect it directly with the video consumer, in peer-to-peer fashion.

 MULTI-OPERATING SYSTEM
 -
 RVS_ONVIF is designed to support [iOS](https://apple.com/ios)/[ipadOS](https://apple.com/ipados), [macOS](https://apple.com/ios), and [tvOS](https://apple.com/ios).
 There are test harnesses for all of these operating systems.